RohanAlexander/telling_stories_with_data/_book/01-introduction.md

     c.
 Big data.
     d.
 Humility about one's own knowledge.
     e.
 Theory and application.
+8. If a fair coin is tossed twice, then what is the probability of getting two heads?
+    a.
+0
+    b.
+0.25
+    c.
+0.5
+    d.
+0.75
+    e.
+1
-8. Why is ethics a key element of telling convincing stories (in your own words)?
+9. Why is ethics a key element of telling convincing stories (in your own words)?

 ### Tutorial